Duncan and Brady

 "Duncan and Brady" (Roud 4177), also known as "Been on the Job Too Long", "Twinkle, Twinkle, Little Star", or simply "Brady", is a traditional murder ballad about the shooting of a policeman, Brady, by a bartender, Duncan.
 The song's lyrics stemmed from actual events, involving the shooting of James Brady in the Charles Starkes Saloon in St. Louis, Missouri.
 Harry Duncan was convicted of the murder, and later executed.
-Originally recorded by Wilmer Watts & his Lonely Eagles in 1929, it has been recorded numerous times, most famously by Lead Belly, and also by Judy Henske, Dave Van Ronk, The Johnson Mountain Boys, New Riders of the Purple Sage, David Nelson Band, Martin Simpson, and Bob Dylan.
+First recorded by Wilmer Watts & his Lonely Eagles in 1929, it has been recorded numerous times, most famously by Lead Belly, and also by Judy Henske, Dave Van Ronk, The Johnson Mountain Boys, New Riders of the Purple Sage, David Nelson Band, Martin Simpson, and Bob Dylan.

 Origins

 Lyrics to the song, including the main characters Duncan and Brady, originated from a barroom shooting in St. Louis, Missouri.
 On October 6, 1890, several police officers, including James Brady, arrived at the Charles Starkes Saloon in downtown St. Louis, where a bar fight was taking place.
 The officers tried to arrest patrons of the bar suspected of starting the fight, which prompted a gunfight.
 Brady was shot by an unknown man, supposedly by the bar's owner, Charles Starkes.
 Harry Duncan claimed such when he was arrested for Brady's murder; Starkes denied the claim.
 Duncan was convicted and was sentenced to hang, but through several appeals, the case made its way to the Supreme Court.
 However, this appeal was denied, and Duncan was hanged on July 27, 1894.
 It was rumored that Charles Starkes later confessed to the murder on his deathbed.

 However, a Mrs. Tom Barrett (or Barret), a resident of Marlin, Texas, wrote to folklorist Dorothy Scarborough about the song's lyrics and origins.
 She identified Waco as the scene of the shooting, although she did not specify whether or not it occurred in a bar.
 The song may bear a close relation to the tune of the traditional Negro ballad "Bad Man Ballad".